 What kinds of cover do nib offer?

-To build a plan with nib health insurance, first choose your desired hospital coverage, then decide if you’d like to choose an extras package as well.
-Finally, see if one of the tailored additional extras packages is something you’d like to add on top.
+To build a plan with NIB health insurance, first choose your desired hospital coverage, along with your preferred excess fee, then decide if you’d like to choose an extras package as well

 Which private hospitals does nib health insurance have an agreement with?